The use of Natural Oils for your Skin and Hair

 Argan oil has an index of 0, which means that this oil will not clog the pores and is suitable for any skin type.

-Shedding Effect of Argan Oil and Jojoba Oil – The plant pigments polyphenols contained in argan oil acts on the upper layer of the dermis, relieves it of pigmentation and has a slight exfoliating effect.
+Shedding Effect of Argan Oil and Jojoba Oil – The plant pigments polyphenols contained in argan oil acts on the upper layer of the dermis relieves it of pigmentation, and has a slightly exfoliating effect.

 Jojoba oil does not have this property.